DSlaters/bitgroup/README.md

-odSocial
+Bitgroup
 ==========
-odSocial is a basic social networking application that is fully peer-to-peer and supports user anonymity.
+Bitgroup is a basic social networking application that is fully peer-to-peer and supports user anonymity.
 It's designed to be very extendable so that others can easily develop and share further functionality for the system.

-For more detail see: http://www.organicdesign.co.nz/odSocial
+For more detail see: http://www.bitgroup.org